SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source.md

 | ThirdPartyGeneric | Normally due to an error communicating with the third party service APIs. | Yes | The Source will retry for up to 90 minutes, after which retries will be attempted every 60 minutes. | ThirdPartyGenericError |
 | FirstPartyGeneric | Normally due to an error communicating with the internal Sumo Logic APIs. | Yes | The Source will retry for up to 90 minutes, after which retries will be attempted every 60 minutes. | FirstPartyGenericError |

+** You may receive an error:

+"At least one receiver for the endpoint is created with epoch of '0', and so non-epoch receiver is not allowed.
+Either reconnect with a higher epoch, or make sure all epoch receivers are closed or disconnected."
+This is indicative of another solution pulling from the event hub and we are not able to pull from it.
+Please see this [document for reference](https://techcommunity.microsoft.com/t5/azure-paas-blog/eventhub-the-behavior-of-eph-sdk-behavior-of-epoch/ba-p/3888275).
+Please create a new eventhub instance that we are the primary consumer.

 ## Exporting Platform Logs to Event Hub using Diagnostic settings
 To create the diagnostic settings in Azure portal, refer to the [documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#create-diagnostic-settings) and choose **Stream to an event hub** as the destination.
 Use the event hub namespace and event hub name configured in the **Prerequisites** section in the destination details section.
 You can use the default policy **RootManageSharedAccessKey** as the policy name.